 MA(Cantab) MEnvD RIBA

 Peter Clegg established the practice with Richard Feilden in 1978.
-Regarded as a pioneer in environmental design, he has nearly 40 years' experience in low energy architecture and is active in research, design and education.
+Regarded as a pioneer in environmental design, he has over 40 years' experience in low energy architecture and is active in research, design and education.
 Peter works primarily in the education and cultural sectors.
 He has led projects at Yorkshire Sculpture Park, London’s Southbank Centre, Brighton Dome and the Leventis Gallery in Cyprus.
 His involvement in schools and higher education projects includes a new School of Engineering in Toronto and an Academy in Bangladesh.
 He is Chair of the RIBA research awards and the SWDRP, holds a professorship at Bath University, chaired the RIBA Awards Panel 2013/14, and in 2010 was made an RDI.